VintageWatchstraps Logo

 The Earliest Wristwatches

-Queen Elizabeth receiving a "wristwatch" in 1571.
-From 1926 Gruen Guild advert
+Queen Elizabeth Receiving a wristwatch in 1571.
+From a 1926 Gruen Advert.

 In addition to the watch referred to above, it is known that Elizabeth had a watch set in a ring.
 And it was not only a timekeeper, it also served as an alarm; a small prong gently scratched Her Majesty's finger at the set time.
 It was probably not a precision timekeeper, but it was certainly a tour de force of miniaturisation for the sixteenth century and showed that there was no technological reason preventing the making of wristwatches.